Minerva's Shrine, Chester

-Minerva's Shrine is a shrine to the Roman goddess Minerva in Edgar's Field, Handbridge, Chester, England.
-It is recorded in the National Heritage List for England as a designated Grade I listed building.
+Minerva's Shrine is a Roman shrine dedicated to the goddess Minerva, located in Edgar's Field, Handbridge, Chester, England.
+It is recorded in the National Heritage List for England as a Grade I listed building.

 The shrine dates from the early 2nd century and is carved into the face of a sandstone quarry.
-It is the only monument of its kind in Western Europe that remains in its original location.
-It is protected by a 19th-century stone surround with a hood, which was refurbished in the late 20th century.
-The carving has weathered over the centuries and has also been damaged by human activity.
-Next to the shrine is an opening into the rock face which is possibly a natural fissure that has been enlarged and which is known as Edgar's Cave.
+It is considered the only monument of its type in western Europe that remains in its original location.
+The carving is protected by a 19th-century stone surround with a hood, refurbished in the late 20th century.
+Over time, the figure has weathered and has suffered damage from human activity.
+Adjacent to the shrine is an opening in the rock face, possibly a natural fissure later enlarged, known as Edgar's Cave.

-The shrine stands beside the route of the old main Roman road into the fortress of Deva from the south.
-Minerva was the Roman goddess of war, knowledge, and craftsmanship.
-She is often depicted with her attributes of helmet, shield, breastplate, and spear, but in this instance she is shown in a simplified form, standing in a representation of a temple.
-The Roman quarry, together with Edgar's Field and the image of Minerva, is a Scheduled Monument.
+The shrine stands beside the route of the former main Roman road leading into the fortress of Deva Victrix from the south.
+In Roman religion, Minerva was associated with war, wisdom and craftsmanship.
+She is commonly depicted with a helmet, shield, breastplate and spear; in this carving, however, she appears in simplified form, standing within a representation of a temple.

+The Roman quarry, together with Edgar's Field and the rock-cut figure of Minerva, is designated as a Scheduled monument.

-A cast of the shrine is kept in the Grosvenor Museum, in Chester.
+A cast of the shrine is held in the Grosvenor Museum, Chester.